-In Vietnam, we are always appalled at the rules of the road, or rather, the lack there of.
-Drive on the right side of the road means ‘eventually’, and one-way streets only ‘suggest’ that ‘most’ vehicles ‘should’ go in the same direction.
+In Vietnam we are always appalled at the rules of the road, or rather, the lack there of.
+Drive on the right side of the road means ‘eventually’ and one-way streets only ‘suggest’ that ‘most’ vehicles ‘should’ go in the same direction.
 Even walking across the street one feels about as safe as a goldfish in a piranha tank!
 After previous adventures in this country we’re kind of familiar with the drill, but friends accompanying us are first timers and aghast by the daunting task; leaving me to wonder if I’ll need to locate a defibrillator!

-A young girl shuffles towards us with the typical bamboo pole and baskets and noticing me glance at her load of pineapples, immediately senses an opportunity.
+A young girl shuffles towards us with the typical bamboo pole and baskets, and noticing me glance at her load of pineapples immediately senses an opportunity.
 Unburdening her shoulder, she hoists her hefty load up onto mine, and stuffs her pointy conical hat down over my ears.
-I’m now done like dinner and end up paying about ten times more than I should for some of her fruit, thanks to her outstanding sales aplomb.
+I’m now done like dinner and end up paying about ten times more than I should for some of her fruit thanks to her outstanding sales aplomb.

-Forewarned about the flap over the country’s freakin’ frightening foreign flu fiasco, we figure we’ll be forced to be finicky and forego our favorite fricasseed feathered friends to avoid fretting about any foul fowl; and instead forage for a few foods with four feet, fur, or fins.
+Forewarned about the flap over the country’s freakin’ frightening foreign flu fiasco, we figure we’ll be forced to be finicky and forego our favorite fricasseed feathered friends to avoid fretting about any foul fowl; and instead forage for foods with four feet, fur, or fins.
 However, locals think the flu risk is minimal, so after a cautious first few days we’re no longer worrying about eating foods of the cluck or quack variety.

 Of course she speaks as much English as I do Vietnamese, so I try charading my way to establish payment.
 She tells me an exorbitant price, which of course is absurd.
 But, having recently learned the Vietnamese phrase ‘Troi Oi, dac qua’ which supposedly translates to ‘Oh my God, so expensive’; I eagerly try it out.

-Apparently I’ve just made the old lady’s day, which is great, because with her having such menial work, it’s a pleasure to bring some laughter into her life.
+Apparently I’ve just made the old dear’s day, which is great, because with her having such menial work, it’s a pleasure to bring some laughter into her life.
 One thing that travel has always taught us is to never underestimate the worth of mirth while roaming this earth.
 What a splendid start to our upcoming day!

 Smiley is a great source of knowledge and a delight to be around.
 He recounts his early life in the country as a ‘buffalo boy’, and of the time hunting rats along the river when he stuck his hand into a hole and nearly perished from the poisonous bite of a cobra.
 The young man has come a long way from his life toiling in the fields, and we couldn’t be happier that he has done so well for himself.

 Next on our agenda is trying to sleuth out a place not shown in any guide books, and even foreign to Smiley.
 I give him the one obscure reference I gleaned from the internet and he begins asking local farmers.
-After an abundance of negative head-shaking we finally unearth the location to a special place called Hang Mua.
+After an abundance of negative head-shaking, we finally unearth the location to a special place called Hang Mua.

-Back on the stew of streets in Hanoi we quickly encounter an abundance of short people with shaky English, offering us ‘velly good’ prices.
+Back on the stew of streets in Hanoi we quickly encounter an abundance of short people with shaky English, offering ‘velly good’ prices.
 However, determining the actual price of an item is like trying to nail Jell-O to a tree!
 They ask ‘How much you pay?’ and no matter what the answer, their reply is ‘Oh no, I be broke’!